lgaudencio/bring-a-backpack/README.md

 As a user I want to be able to delete a destination review entry

+As a user I would like to receive feedback when I create, edit or delete a destination review so that I can see it has been successful

 As a user I want to be able to search for a specific destination so that I can save time by not needing to scroll down on recent destinations

 **EPIC 4 - Profiles**